-The evolution of green roofs as they transform into the blue
+The Evolution of Green Roofs as they Transform into the Blue

 May 2025

 For decades, green roofs have been hailed as a sustainable solution for urban environments offering insulation, biodiversity and aesthetic appeal.
 However, as climate change intensifies and cities struggle with flooding and stormwater management, the industry is witnessing a major change.
 Green roofs are evolving into blue roofs - systems designed to capture, store and gradually release rainwater.
-This transition marks a significant innovation in urban water management, helping to mitigate flood risks and support climate resilience - writes Tom Rae, marketing manager at Proteus Waterproofing.
+This transition marks an innovation in urban water management, helping to mitigate flood risks and support climate resilience - writes Tom Rae, marketing manager at Proteus Waterproofing.

 The concept of green roofs dates back thousands of years, from the Hanging Gardens of Babylon to traditional Scandinavian sod roofs.
 However, modern green roofs emerged in Germany during the 1960s as a response to urbanisation and environmental concerns.
 These vegetated roof systems quickly gained popularity across Europe and later, the rest of the world, thanks to their ability to: